 All signal processing systems function within natural boundaries.
-Analogue gear performs within limits set by the power supply voltage and the circuit components.
-Any signal passing through an analogue mixing desk may have an amplitude value ranging between the low level noise floor and the breaking point of saturation.
+Analog gear performs within limits set by the power supply voltage and the circuit components.
+Any signal passing through an analog mixing desk may have an amplitude value ranging between the low-level noise floor and the breaking point of saturation.
 Digital systems function within a set of boundaries as well, imposed by quantizing specifications.
 In the case of a digital system, a signal’s minimum and maximum value will be constrained by its bit-depth (i.e. word length)

-In light of the above, let’s examine the case of drum recordings, in particular the recording captured by a tom microphone.
-The desired signal would be the sound of the tom, with the noise floor being the amount of leakage.
+Let’s examine the case of drum recordings, in particular, the recording captured by a tom microphone.
+The desired signal would be the sound of the tom, with the noise floor being the amount of bleed.

 Here’s a time domain comparison between the two tracks: